Heraklion Vrontissi monastery

 Location: Zaros

 The Monastery of Vrontissi is one of the oldest monasteries in Crete.
-It is located around 50 km from Heraklion, along the road between the villages Zaros and Voriza.
-You will find it at an altitude of 550 m, overlooking a valley and the surrounding mountains.
-You can reach it by car or hike on a 2-hour hiking route that starts in the village Eleonas.
+It is located around 50 km southwest of Heraklion Town, on the road between the villages Zaros and Vorizia.
+You will find it at an altitude of 550 meters, overlooking Vorizia Village and the Plain of Messara.
+It is believed to have been named after its founder.

-In addition, the Venetian bell tower of the church survives and it is in fact one of the oldest belfries on the island.
-You will also find an impressive fountain that dates to the 16th century, with marble sculptures that depict Adam and Eve and 4 spouts that represent the 4 rivers of Eden.
+The monastery used to be protected by walls that were later demolished.
+The Venetian bell tower of the church has survived to this day and is, in fact, one of the oldest belfries on the island.
+You will also find an impressive fountain that dates to the 16th century, with marble sculptures that depict Adam and Eve.
+At their feet, there are four figures with flowing water from their mouths, representing the four rivers of Eden.
+The Turks used to call it Vrondisi Santrivanli Monastir, which means The Fountain Monastery.

 Map